hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_b_simulate_a_control_bounded_adc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 144-155
+GENERATED FROM PYTHON SOURCE LINES 159-170

 Saving to File
 --------------------------------

 In general simulating the analog system and digital control interaction is a computationally much more intense procedure compared to the digital estimation step.
 This is one reason, and there are more, why you would want to store the intermediate control signal sequence to a file.

 For this purpose use the :func:`cbadc.utilities.control_signal_2_byte_stream` and :func:`cbadc.utilities.write_byte_stream_to_file` functions.

 ..
-GENERATED FROM PYTHON SOURCE LINES 155-175
+GENERATED FROM PYTHON SOURCE LINES 170-192

 .. code-block:: default
-   :lineno-start: 155
+   :lineno-start: 171

-    from cbadc.utilities import control_signal_2_byte_stream
-    from cbadc.utilities import write_byte_stream_to_file

     # Instantiate a new simulator and control.
-    simulator = StateSpaceSimulator(analog_system, digital_control, [analog_signal], t_stop = end_time)
+    simulator = StateSpaceSimulator(analog_system, digital_control, [
+                                    analog_signal], t_stop=end_time)
     digital_control = DigitalControl(T, M)

     # Construct byte stream.
     byte_stream = control_signal_2_byte_stream(simulator, M)

     def print_next_10_bytes(stream):
         global index